 I thought this would be one of the easiest picture posts to choose the photos for, but it turned out that I had so many photos of children riding bikes that it was hard to choose which ones to show.

-It’s often said that children are the pit-canaries of our society, and if this is the case then we’ve got a problem.
+It’s often said that children are the pit-canaries of our society, and if this is the case then the UK has got a problem.
 Our pit canary lost its feathers years ago and is now gasping for air.

 And of course there’s this old favourite too.